Components of a Cancer Genetic Counseling Session

 2. Addressing psychosocial issues and emotional concerns

-It is important to assess and address the patient’s personal beliefs, feelings and emotional reactions, as well as his/her emotional supports and coping ability, throughout the session.
+It is important to assess and address the patient’s personal beliefs, feelings and emotional reactions, as well as their emotional supports and coping ability, throughout the session.
 Remember that genetic testing raises sensitive issues that may affect the patient’s sense of overall health and well-being.
 The information also has implications for family members.

 Examples of topics to explore with the patient: